IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 # Pivot Grid Overview

-The Angular Pivot Component allows users to configure and display their data in a multi-dimensional pivot table structure where the rows and columns represent distinct data groups and the data cell values represent aggregations (Sum, Min, Max etc.) to allow complex data analysis based on a simple flat data set.
+The Angular Pivot Component allows users to configure and display their data in a multi-dimensional pivot table structure, where the rows and columns represent distinct data groups and the data cell values represent aggregations.
+This allows for complex data analysis based on a simple flat data set.
 It is a feature rich pivot table that allows easy configuration of the different dimensions and values as well as additional data operations on them like filtering and sorting.

 Can be used as a stand-alone component as well as in combination with the Pivot Data Selector Component for more flexible runtime configuration options.